-Limitations of on-line risk monitoring software (e.g. re-qualification vs. re-solving)
+Limitations of on-line risk monitoring software (e.g., re-qualification vs. re-solving)

 Make an oral presentation to an audience, including risk analysts, on a risk subject of interest chosen by the SRA trainee or on an analysis/event assessment performed during the rotation.